 \section{Introduction}

-\IEEEPARstart{R}{egistration} is a key step in many applications involving point clouds.
-Given a pair of point cloud scans, registration attempts to find a rigid transformation that optimally aligns the two point clouds.
-Multiple point cloud scans are registered to get a complete 3D scene of the environment.
-With the rapid development of 3D scanning devices such as LiDAR and reduction in their cost, point cloud processing has been on the rise.
-The quality of registration directly affects downstream tasks, including classification, segmentation, object detection, pose estimation and odometry.
-These tasks are commonly encountered in autonomous driving, robotics, computer graphics, localization, AR/VR, etc. Point cloud registration has been an active research topic in recent years.
-Present research focus is on developing learning models for registration that can handle challenges such as robustness to noise, varying point densities, outliers, occlusion and partial views.
+\IEEEPARstart{R}{egistration} is a key step in many applications {of} point clouds.
+Given a pair of point cloud scans, registration attempts to find a rigid transformation {for their optimal alignment}.
+Multiple point cloud scans {can be} registered to get a complete 3D scene of the environment.
+With the rapid development reduction in cost of 3D scanning devices such as LiDAR, point cloud processing has been on the rise.
+The quality of registration directly affects downstream tasks, including classification, segmentation, object detection, pose estimation, and odometry.
+These tasks are commonly encountered in autonomous driving, robotics, computer graphics, localization, AR/VR, and so on.
+Point cloud registration {is} an active research topic. {The current} focus is on development of learning models for registration that can handle challenges such as noise, varying point densities, outliers, occlusions, and partial views.

 The correspondence problem exists in quite a few computer vision tasks.
-From the viewpoint of 2D images, the interest lies in finding matching pixels or regions from multiple images.
-These correspondences can be used for image stitching to generate a panorama \cite{brown2007automatic, juan2010surf}, 3D reconstruction and structure from motion (SfM) \cite{geiger2011stereoscan, mouragnon2006real, schonberger2016structure}.
-2D descriptors are often extracted by the scale-invariant-feature-transform (SIFT) \cite{lowe2004distinctive} and the speeded-up robust features (SURF) \cite{bay2006surf}.
-They are effective in building correspondence of pixels of different images.
-Similarly, in the context of 3D point clouds, geometric registration based on point correspondence has been popular from the classical Iterative Closest Point (ICP) method \cite{besl1992method} and its derivatives \cite{chen1992object}, \cite{segal2009generalized}.
-Correspondence-aided odometry and mapping were demonstrated for point clouds in \cite{zhang2014loam}.
+From the viewpoint of 2D images, the interest lies in finding matching pixels or regions {between} multiple images.
+These correspondences can be used for image stitching to generate a panorama \cite{brown2007automatic, juan2010surf}, 3D reconstruction, or structure from motion (SfM) \cite{geiger2011stereoscan, mouragnon2006real, schonberger2016structure}.
+2D descriptors are often extracted {using} the scale-invariant feature transform (SIFT) \cite{lowe2004distinctive} or speeded-up robust features (SURF) \cite{bay2006surf} {algorithms}.
+These methods are effective in building correspondence {between} pixels of different images.
+Similarly, in the context of 3D point clouds, geometric registration based on point correspondence {is} popular. {The most common methods include} the classical iterative closest point (ICP) \cite{besl1992method} and its derivatives \cite{chen1992object}, \cite{segal2009generalized}.
+Correspondence-aided odometry and mapping {has also been} demonstrated for 3D point clouds \cite{zhang2014loam}.